Back to Blog

 GCP: Require the Metadata-Flavor: Google header, which most SSRF attacks can't set.

 Azure: Use managed identities with minimal permissions and consider disabling metadata endpoint access where possible.
+Azure requires the Metadata: true header, providing some protection against basic SSRF.

 Security Best Practices Checklist